-In order to describe the topological vertex algebra, we introduce the following fields $L$: stress-energy tensor of conformal dimension 2, $J$: U(1) current of conformal dimension 1, and $Q, G$ are (twisted version of) two generators of $N=2$ supersymmetry of conformal dimension 1 and 2, respectively.
+In order to describe the topological vertex algebra, I introduce the following fields $L$: stress-energy tensor of conformal dimension $2$, $J$: $U(1)$ current of conformal dimension $1$, and $Q, G$ are (twisted version of) two generators of $\mathcal{N}=2$ supersymmetry of conformal dimension $1$ and $2$, respectively.
 They are written as follows:

 The OPEs are given by